 For those looking to explore the desert a little more, the Erg Chebbi is something that you can not miss while on a desert tour in Morocco.
 The tallest dune in Merzouga, the Erg Chebbi is a one-hour walk or camel ride from the town.
 The view from the dune offers a panoramic view of the mountains in the distance towards Algeria and the seemingly endless dunes of Merzouga.
 You’ll see the luxury camps dotted across the orange dunes and stretch out into the distance.

-Zagora is the easiest to access for a short trip in Morocco such as this 2 days from Marrakech to Zagora desert, although not quite as impressive as Erg Chebbi.
+Zagora is the easiest to access for a short trip in Morocco such as this 2 days from Marrakech to the Zagora desert, although not quite as impressive as Erg Chebbi.
 While day trips from Marrakesh to Zagora are not possible, you will be able to visit these dunes in just two days.

 The landscape of Zagora is a dry stone desert, so it does not offer the sand dunes like in Erg Chebbi, however, the landscape and experience is still impressive.
-Zagora Desert provides the opportunity to get in touch with Berber people and live a nomad life.
+Zagora Desert provides the opportunity to get in touch with Berber people and live a nomadic life.
 Around Zagora, you’ll have the chance to see camel caravans which are still used as a means of transport for the Berber people.

 Zagora is well-known among history buffs for a poster featuring a camel and a nomad reading “Timbouctou 52 jours” which can still be seen in the town.
 The sign marked the starting point for Saadian caravans’ quest to conquer the city and the beginning of Zagora’s cosmopolitan feel as traders continued to stop their caravans in the town.